awsdocs/amazon-cloudfront-developer-guide/doc_source/troubleshooting-distributions.md

 You can only have up to five certificates in a certificate chain\.
 Reduce the number of certificates in the chain, and then try again\.

 **The certificate chain includes one or more certificates that aren't valid for the current date\.**
 The certificate chain for a certificate that you have added has one or more certificates that aren't valid, either because a certificate isn't valid yet or a certificate has expired\.
-Check the **Not Valid Before** and **Not Valid After** fields in the certificates in your certificate chain to make sure that all of the certificates are valid based on the dates that you’ve listed\.
+Check the **Not Valid Before** and **Not Valid After** fields in the certificates in your certificate chain to make sure that all of the certificates are valid based on the dates that you've listed\.

 **The certificate that you've attached isn't signed by a trusted Certificate Authority \(CA\)\.**
 The certificate that you attach to CloudFront to verify an alternate domain name cannot be a self\-signed certificate\.
 It must be signed by a trusted CA\.
 For more information, see [Requirements for using alternate domain names](CNAMEs.md#alternate-domain-names-requirements)\.